AlexanderMacL/OSCILOS_brass_paper/paper.md

 across element interfaces.
 The current release is for longitudinal modes only.

-A typical tenor trombone geometry is shown in Fig. \autoref{fig:geom}.
+A typical tenor trombone geometry is shown in \autoref{fig:geom}.

 ![Trombone bore profile from [@Bilbao2013] as represented by OSCILOS_brass\label{fig:geom}](figures/TromboneGeometry.png)